 Moving to France is a grand adventure but the sparkle can fade slightly once you start looking for somewhere to rent in France, particularly in popular French cities and neighbourhoods where demand for rental accommodation is high – and prices can be, too.
-Whether you’re looking to rent in Paris or the French countryside, finding your ideal rental property in France involves a fair amount of legwork – but it is definitely possible to find a suitable apartment or house to rent in France with a little luck and a lot of house-hunting.
+Whether you’re looking to rent in Paris or the French countryside, finding your ideal rental property in France involves a fair amount of legwork.
+But it is definitely possible to find a suitable apartment or house to rent in France with a little luck and a lot of house-hunting.
 However, there are certain rules to renting property in France that a newcomer should be aware of before signing the dotted line on their French rental contract.

-This guide provides important information about renting in Paris and around France:
+In this guide, expat-friendly insurer Homebrella provides important information about renting in Paris and around France:

 - Is it better to rent or buy a French property?